ElementsProject/peerswap/docs/signetguide_cln.md

 lightning-cli fundchannel 0369aba787f74feb6c1ef1b7984569723b9eb88a1a7bc7323e67d796711d61a7d4 [amt]
 ```

-Get a new lbtc address and then generate some lbtc to the address via https://liquidtestnet.com/faucet
+Get a new testnet L-BTC address and then generate some L-BTC to the address via https://liquidtestnet.com/faucet

 ```bash
 lightning-cli peerswap-lbtc-getaddress